Unity-Technologies/ml-agents/docs/Using-TensorFlow-Sharp-in-Unity.md

 # Using TensorFlowSharp without ML-Agents

 Beyond controlling an in-game agent, you can also use TensorFlowSharp for more general computation.
-The following instructions describe how to generally embed Tensorflow models without using the ML-Agents framework.
+The following instructions describe how to generally embed TensorFlow models without using the ML-Agents framework.

-You must have a Tensorflow graph, such as `your_name_graph.bytes`, made using Tensorflow's `freeze_graph.py`.
+You must have a TensorFlow graph, such as `your_name_graph.bytes`, made using TensorFlow's `freeze_graph.py`.
 The process to create such graph is explained in[Using your own trained graphs](#using-your-own-trained-graphs).

 ## Inside of Unity